microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 In addition, you can configure Extended Events sessions for Azure SQL Database and Azure SQL Database Managed Instance.
 You can read more about using Extended Events in Azure SQL Database in our [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-xevent-db-diff-from-svr).
 Extended Events in Azure SQL Database Managed Instance will be very much like SQL Server which you can also read about in the [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/extended-events?view=sql-server-ver15).

->**NOTE** Extended Events file targets for Managed Instance will also use Azure Blob Storage similar to Azure SQL Database.
+>**NOTE:** Extended Events file targets for Managed Instance will also use Azure Blob Storage similar to Azure SQL Database.
 Azure Managed Instance will allow more events, targets, and actions than Azure SQL Database similar to SQL Server.

 This activity will not walk through the process of setting up Extended Events but as a *bonus activity* users can setup Extended Events and trace any activities with this module.